SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-3:-TipCalc.md

 ###WP7:

-All the UI and binding in XAML:
+All the UI and binding is done in the WP7 XAML files, with the binding achieved using normal XAML markup:

 ```
             <StackPanel>